The School's last Ofsted Inspection was in October 2017 when the school was judged to be good in all areas.

 - Leaders recognise the need to provide further training for leaders who are new to their role in order for them to contribute fully in improving the quality of teaching and pupil progress.

 The Governing body are very happy with the inspection report following the Ofsted visit in October 2017.
 The report indicates a positive external endorsement of all the actions we have been taking to make sure we are moving towards becoming an Outstanding school.
 I would like to congratulate all the staff, our leadership team, parents and most importantly the pupils for this very positive report.
 The desire to make Thornton into an outstanding school has been lived by everyone.
 The report mentions how effective our Leadership team really is in making sure our school moves forward.
-The governing body would like to thank Sue and her team for all their hard work and leadership into making sure that Thornton is moving forward rapidly.
+The governing body would like to thank the team for all their hard work and leadership into making sure that Thornton is moving forward rapidly.
 It has been a tough and challenging couple of years and all the hard work done by everyone has really put Thornton school into a good position.
 Now we must continue this drive and really push for excellence in all that we do and only then we will reach our goal of becoming an outstanding school for everyone.

 Amjid Ali, Chair of Governors.